-What lessons can the central government draw from the whole exercise of legislating the Hindu Code Bill in terms of what its approach should be towards various stakeholders and how can it ensure that the kaleidoscopic identity of the Hindus doesn't get further pushed to the margins and is instead kept intact with all its plurality?
+What lessons can the central government draw from the whole exercise of legislating the Hindu Code Bill in terms of what its approach should be towards various stakeholders?
+How can it ensure that the kaleidoscopic identity of the Hindus doesn't get further pushed to the margins and is instead kept intact with all its plurality?

-The solution is to have a broad consultation process, all stakeholders have to be accepted.
-The age of modernism and you have to contextualize the time when the Hindu code bill came when modernism was taken to be the theory of the future.
-Anyone who went against it was discarded and was old but we know that it did not work out the way we thought it would.
-So now where we are, we need to have a broader consultative process, that's one.
+The solution is to have a comprehensive consultation process.
+All stakeholders have to be accepted.
+You have to contextualize the time when the Hindu code bill came when modernism was taken to be the theory of the future.
+Anyone who went against it was discarded as old, but we know it did not work out the way we thought.
+So now here we are.
+We need to have a broader consultative process, that's one.

-Now Broadly, to address the UCC, there are three ways in which you can deal with this uniformity in the personal laws and that's the broader question.
+Now Broadly, to address the UCC, there are three ways to deal with this regarding the personal laws.
 I have three approaches.

-One the Supreme court can approach it through judicial interpretation whereby they can make that every personal law would be subject to fundamental rights. so that there would be no discrimination in any form in any personal law because we cannot discriminate against the women in the process when you formulate (your personal laws), there is an attempt to say these are God-given discrimination.
-For better or for worse, we will live in a modern state no matter how much we will retain our identity, but we are going to live in a modern state, and we will have to treat everyone well.
+The Supreme court can approach it through judicial interpretation and decree that every personal law will be subject to fundamental rights.
+So that there would be no discrimination in any form in any personal law because we cannot discriminate against the women in the process.
+When you formulate your personal laws, there is an attempt to say these are God-ordained discrimination.
+For better or for worse, we will live in a modern state.
+No matter how much we want to retain our identity, we will live in a modern state, and it must be understood that we will have to treat everyone equal.
 So, one way of doing this is through judicial intervention.

-The second way is to come out with a code.
-A code like the Portuguese code which is in Goa or the code Napoleon which was in Pondicherry.
-Whereby there a code which everybody has to follow
+The second way is to come out with a

+code.
+A code like the Portuguese code in Goa or the code Napoleon in Pondicherry.
+Whereby there is a code which everybody has to follow.

-The third is to allow people to be governed by their personal laws but to make it subject to a charter of rights which basically says that everybody has to be treated equally.
+The third is to allow people to be governed by their personal laws but to make it subject to a charter of rights which says that everybody has to be treated equally.
 Women cannot be discriminated against in getting their rights over property and so on.
-These are issues that arise not only in maledominated where men get better rights but also in matrimonial societies which exist in the northeast so all these issues will have to be addressed and this could be done through a charter where men or women will not be discriminated against in any form.
+These are issues that arise not only in maledominated societies where men get better rights but also in matrilineal societies that exist in the northeast, so all these issues will have to be addressed.
+It could be done through a charter where men or women will not be discriminated against in any form.

 The manifesto of the BJP for the 2019 general elections read as such: "BJP believes that there cannot be gender equality till such time India adopts a Uniform Civil Code, which protects the rights of all women, and the BJP reiterates its stand to draft a Uniform Civil Code, drawing upon the best traditions and harmonizing them with the modern times."
-How essential, in your view, is the UCC to the project of gender justice and how will its potential role play out?
-What could possibly be the best indigenous traditions which the drafters of the UCC should have in mind while chalking out the legislative framework?
+How essential, in your view, is the UCC to the quest for gender justice, and how will its potential role play out?
 How can the task of harmonizing the traditions with modernity be best achieved during the codification process?